Norman Island British Virgin Islands

-Norman Island, British Virgin Islands have charter yachts visit every single week.
-A popular spot either at the beginning of the charter week or near the end of the vacation.
+Norman Island, British Virgin Islands, has charter yachts visit every single week—a popular spot either at the beginning of the charter week or near the end of the vacation.

 Inside the cover of his book is a map of Norman Island.
 The caves are the source of the tale.
-Back shortly after the turn of the 20th century, a local fisherman named Henry O. Creque took his dory into one of the caves to shelter it from one of the many sudden downpours that typify the tropics.
+Shortly after the turn of the 20th century, a local fisherman named Henry O. Creque took his dory into one of the caves to shelter it from the many sudden downpours that typify the tropics.

-Once in the cave, he noticed shiny fish in the water, moving back and forth in the swell.
-Upon closer inspection, he saw it wasn’t fish at all but, in fact, gold coins.
-He discovered a chest on a rear shelf, which had broken open and spilled gold into the water.
+Once in the cave, he was greeted by a mesmerizing sight-shiny fish in the water, moving back and forth in the swell.
+But upon closer inspection, he realized it wasn’t fish at all but, in fact, gold coins.
+A chest on a rear shelf had broken open, spilling gold into the water.
+It was a discovery that could only be described as serendipitous.

 The man then used part of the gold to purchase the entire island from the government.
-His family retained possession of Norman Island until only a few years ago.
+His family, the Creques, became the custodians of Norman Island, a responsibility they upheld for generations until only a few years ago.
 Norman Island is now owned by the Jarecki family, who also own Guana Island.

-The initial intention had been to build a mega-yacht marina as well as exclusive homes.
+The initial intention was to build a mega-yacht marina and exclusive homes.

-Then the financial crash of 2008 arrived, so plans for Norman Island have now been on hold for over a decade.
+Then, the financial crash of 2008 arrived, so plans for Norman Island have been on hold for almost two decades.

 Why BVI Charter Yacht Guests love Norman Island BVI

-Enjoy a “Blow out Bash” at the floating bar Willy T’s or a deluxe dinner at Pirates Restaurant, both located in the Bight.
+Enjoy a “blowout Bash” at the floating bar Willy T’s or a deluxe dinner at Pirates Restaurant in the Bight.

 The other bar on Norman is the infamous Willy Ts.
-Willy T’s is the black pirate looking ship that is in the southwest corner of the Bight.
+Willy Ts is the black pirate-looking ship in the southwest corner of the Bight.

 It’s one of those “you never know what’s going to happen next” places.
 Sunday afternoon is a hot time to visit, as is most nights.

-The Bight, Norman Island, British Virgin Islands, Willy T's
+Norman Island British Virgin Islands Willy T's in the Bight

-There is always a party going on here at night time and if there isn’t, wait thirty minutes, and there will be!
+There is always a party going on here at night, and if there isn’t one, wait thirty minutes, and there will be!
 Willy T has a tender dock attached to it.
-The name “Willy T” came from a famous BV Islander named William Thornton.
+“Willy T” came from a famous BV Islander named William Thornton.
 He was one of 4 people who won a competition to design the United States Capitol Building.

 Did you know?

 The Bight was the first careenage anchorage.
-Pirate ships and others would unload everything off ships and then turn them on their side and haul them up the beach by Pirates.
-After being cleaned and copper sheathed, if lucky, the entire process was repeated for the other side.
+Pirate ships and others would unload everything off ships, turn them on their side, and haul them up the beach by Pirates.
+After being cleaned and copper sheathed, the entire process was repeated for the other side if lucky.

 The careening process would take months of hard labor.
 At least they had the warm water to jump in afterward.
 Norman Island was a fantastic spot for pirates.
-The long mentioned rumor of Blackbeard’s Gold being buried on the island has brought treasure hunters for centuries digging holes.
+The long-mentioned rumor of Blackbeard’s Gold being buried on the island has brought treasure hunters for centuries to digging holes.

-One of the highest points on the island is called SPYGLASS Hill.
-This was a great spot to keep a lookout on ships coming from several directions and then the pirate ships could sail out of the Bight to intercept them.
-The anchorage at Pirates is one of the places that cannons are constantly showing up on the beach where the careenage.
+One of the highest points on the island is SPYGLASS Hill.
+This was a great spot to keep a lookout for ships coming from several directions, and then the pirate ships could sail out of the Bight to intercept them.
+The anchorage at Pirates is one of the places where cannons constantly show up on the beach where the careenage is.

 The Caves

 Right in front of the caves are about a dozen National Parks moorings.
-Many of these moorings are very close together, so be attentive to other boats around you here if you are bareboating.
+I want you to know that many of these moorings are very close together, so be careful with other boats around you here if you are bareboating.

 The boats at the Bight end of the moorings tend to sit to the prevailing wind direction.
-The balls at the entrance end are so close together they tend to allow even small boats to bump together!
+The balls at the entrance end are so close that they allow even small boats to bump together!
 The boats at the other end tend to get sucked back towards the shore by the turbulent wind coming off the island.
 The balls at this end are much further apart.
-If the balls are full, you can pick up a mooring in Privateer bay or the Bight and dingy to the Caves.
+If the balls are full, you can pick up a mooring in Privateer Bay or the Bight and dingy to the Caves.

 The dinghy moorings are the blue balls, and snorkeling here is lovely.
-There are tons of fish that are very used to snorkelers and their food.
+Tons of fish are very used to snorkelers and their food.

-You will find several caves, none of them deeper than about 15′ and going back about 40′ at the most.
-Easy to snorkel.
+You will find several caves, none deeper than about 15′ and going back about 40′ at the most.
+They are easy to snorkel.

 Playing with the Fish, Norman Island, British Virgin Islands!

-Then there are the Yellow-tailed Snappers; these are silver with yellow fins and patches.
-Another fish you may see is the blue tang, or better known as “dory” fish from Finding Nemo.
+Then there are the Yellow-tailed Snappers, which are silver with yellow fins and patches.
+Another fish you may see is the blue tang, better known as the “dory” fish from Finding Nemo.

-Playing with the Sargent Majors at the Caves, Norman Island, British Virgin Islands
+Playing with the fish at Norman Island British Virgin Islands

 Types of Fish at the Caves, Norman Island, British Virgin Islands

-Sometimes these fish travel in large schools that go from boat to boat, feeding on the weed coating on the bottom of the ships.
-When snorkeling, you may see more Sergeant Majors on the bottom and rock walls, these tend to be much darker in color.
+Sometimes, these fish travel in large schools from boat to boat, feeding on the weed coating on the bottom of the ships.
+When snorkeling, you may see more Sergeant Majors on the bottom and rock walls, which are much darker in color.

-Very close to where they are, you may see purple patches on the rocks; these patches are fish eggs.
+You may see purple patches on the rocks very close to where they are; these patches are fish eggs.
 The fish are the males that stay on watch the whole time until the eggs hatch.
-As fish approach their eggs, the Sergeant Majors will dart out to shoo them away.
+As fish approach their eggs, the Sergeant Majors dart out to shoo them away.

-If you want to fill up your fish identification card quickly, go snorkeling at the Caves.
+If you want to quickly fill up your fish identification card, go snorkeling at the Caves.

-Norman Island, British Virgin Islands.
-Glassy Eyed Sweepers in the Caves
+Norman Island British Virgin Islands Glassy Eyed Sweepers

 Don’t forget to look for treasure while in the caves!

-There is Excellent fishing anchored off Privateer bay at night time.
-Since there is such a large opening out into the ocean where the big fish come in as they have an easy escape if needed.
+There is Excellent fishing anchored off Privateer Bay at night.
+There is such a large opening out into the ocean that the big fish come in and have an easy escape if needed.

 Privateer Bay, Norman Island, Angelfish Reef